by Texas Homesteader ~

 I have several elastics in different colors that I’ll tuck away in various places so I always have one handy.

-I leave them in the glove box of both our car and work truck.
+I leave one in the glove box of both our car and work truck.
 I’ll tuck one into our suitcases in the event I find myself away from home with nothing to tie back my hair.

 They actually fit quite neatly into my Repurposed Pill Minder that I use when I pack my suitcase.